Improved and Generalized Upper Bounds on the Complexity of Policy Iteration: A general bound for (Proof of Theorem )

 \subsection{Part 2: A new recurrent class implies a significant step towards the optimal value}

-We now proceed to the second part of the proof, and begin by proving Lemma~\ref{spistocpart2} (originally stated page~\pageref{spistocpart2}). \begin{lemma} Suppose \spi{ }moves from $\pi$ to $\pi'$ and that $\pi'$ involves a new recurrent class.
-Then
+We now proceed to the second part of the proof, and begin by proving Lemma~\ref{spistocpart2} (originally stated page~\pageref{spistocpart2}). \begin{lemma} When \spi{ }moves from $\pi$ to $\pi'$ where $\pi'$ involves a new recurrent class, we have

-\end{lemma} \beginproof Let $s_0$ be the state such that $\pi'(s) \neq \pi(s)$.
+\end{lemma} \beginproof Let $s_0$ be the state such that $\pi'(s_0) \neq \pi(s_0)$.
 On the one hand, since $\pi'$ contains a new recurrent class $R$ (necessarily containing $s_0$), we have

 On the other hand,